CDSS – CDMIS User Manual; Appendix A: Child’s Ethnicity

 Frequently Asked Questions

-- This judgment is up to the parent; however, regulations require the parent to answer the question.
+- This judgment is up to the parent; however, the parent may also choose not to report.
+This field is optional.